FirelyTeam/firely-docs-firely-server/security/accesscontrol.rst

 - access token: Firely Server can read from the access token which scopes the client is granted (an intersection of the three above)

 Firely Server provides a plugin to interpret SMART on FHIR scopes by default, however it needs to be enabled and configured.
 For its configuration see :ref:`feature_accesscontrol_config`.
-For the configuration of additional access policies, to restrict access based on the authenticated user see :ref:`feature_access_policies`.
+For the configuration of additional access policies, to restrict access based on the authenticated user see :ref:`feature_accesscontrol_permissions`.

 Other forms of Authorization
 ============================